alfonsograziano/web-developer-roadmap/README.md

 ### 💪🏻 Week 12 - Algorithms & Data Structures

+#### Week Description

+This week, you will focus on enhancing your understanding of algorithms and problem-solving skills.
+Start by watching the MIT Introduction to Algorithms course, which covers fundamental concepts and techniques in algorithms, data structures, and complexity analysis.
+Once you have completed the course, create a Leetcode account and challenge yourself by solving at least 10 easy problems to practice your newly acquired skills.

+#### Why it Matters

+A strong foundation in algorithms is crucial for any software developer, as it equips you with the ability to solve complex problems efficiently and write optimized code.
+By watching the MIT Introduction to Algorithms course, you will learn essential algorithms and data structures that can help you in a variety of real-world scenarios.

+Practicing problems on Leetcode will not only help reinforce the concepts learned in the course but also improve your problem-solving skills and ability to think critically about coding challenges.
+This will prepare you for technical interviews, where algorithmic problems are often used to assess candidates' skills.
+Overall, this week's tasks will strengthen your understanding of algorithms, enhance your coding skills, and make you a more competitive candidate in the job market.

 - [ ]  Watch [MIT 6.006 Introduction to Algorithms](https://www.youtube.com/playlist?list=PLUl4u3cNGP63EdVPNLG3ToM6LaEUuStEY)
 - [ ]  Create a [Leetcode](https://leetcode.com/) account and solve at least 10 easy problems